 Limitations

-Not all outcomes will occur a sufficient number of times within the prediction risk period.
-It may not be possible to develop prediction models for rarely occurring outcomes.

 The classifiers cannot include censored patients, so any person who does not get observed for the complete follow-up period or experiences the outcome during follow-up is excluded.
 This can cause a bias in the population used to develop and model and may prevent the model being applicable to the general population.

 Not all medical events are recorded into the observational datasets and some recordings can be incorrect.
 This results in a noisy dataset with potential outcome misclassification.
 It is unknown to what extent misclassification of any of the outcomes occurs.

-The risk models are only applicable to the population of patients represented by the data used to train the model and may not be generalizable to the wider population.

 Some of the classifiers have a large number of hyper-parameters and performing a large search for the optimal hyper-parameter may not be possible due to time limits.
 This may result in sub-optimal performance for certain classifiers.

 Although the CDM standardizes the vocabularies of the datasets, the concept recording distributions are likely to differ between databases and it is unknown how much this will limit model transportability.

+Research methods validation of existing models for HF in T2DM patients (Part 2)

+A literature study on HF prediction in T2DM resulted in the models described in table below.